binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter8.md

 Consider putting resources like data-stores in a secluded segment.
 VLAN or physical, but isolate them as much as possible.

-Also consider using [Docker containers](#vps-countermeasures-docker) also provide some free isolation.
+Also consider using [Docker containers](#vps-countermeasures-docker) which provide some free isolation.

 ### Lack of Visibility